jtaki/simple_auth/readme.md

 - Session Authentication

 ## How to use
+first clone the simple_auth folder into the root of your project.

 pop this bad boy right at the top of the page you want to lock down.
 `<?php include('simple_auth/simple_auth.php') ?>`